Eiromplays/MailEase/README.md

 ## 📝 Project Summary

 - [.github](.github): GitHub workflows for CI/CD automation.
+- [licenses](licenses): This is where you can find all licenses for packages/libraries I have taken inspiration/code from.
 - [src/MailEase](src/MailEase): Core functionality and business logic of the MailEase application.
 - [src/MailEase/Providers](src/MailEase/Providers): Implementations of various email providers.
 - [src/MailEase/Providers/Amazon](src/MailEase/Providers/Amazon): Integration with Amazon SES for sending emails.